ericcornelissen/shescape/CONTRIBUTING.md

 Finally, be sure to explain what you expected to happen; this will help us decide whether it is a bug or a problem with the documentation.

-Once you have a precise problem you can report it online as a [Bug Report].
+Once you have a precise problem you can report it as a [bug report].

-## Feature Requests
+### Feature Requests

-The scope of the project is intentionally limited.
-If you would still like to see a new feature, please [open an issue] so that it can be discussed first.
+The scope of the package is intentionally limited.
+Please avoid implementing a new feature before submitting an issue for it first.
+To request a feature, make sure you have a clear idea what you need and why.
+Also, make sure the feature has not already been requested.

+When you have a clear idea of what you need, you can submit a [feature request].

+### Corrections

+Corrections, such as fixing typos or refactoring code, are important.
+For small changes you can open a Pull Request directly, Or you can first [open an issue].

+---

+## Making Changes

+You are always free to contribute by working on one of the confirmed or accepted and unassigned [open issues] and opening a Pull Request for it.

+It is advised to indicate that you will be working on a issue by commenting on that issue.
+This is so others don't start working on the same issue as you are.
+Also, don't start working on an issue which someone else is working on - give everyone a chance to make contributions.

+When you open a Pull Request that implements an issue make sure to link to that issue in the Pull Request description and explain how you implemented the issue as clearly as possible.

+> **Note** If you, for whatever reason, can no longer continue your contribution
+> please share this in the issue or your Pull Request.
+This gives others the
+> opportunity to work on it.
+If we don't hear from you for an extended period of
+> time we may decide to allow others to work on the issue you were assigned to.

+### Prerequisites

+To be able to contribute you need the following tooling:

+- [git];
+- [Node.js] v18.7.0 or higher and [npm] v8.1.2 or higher;
+- (Recommended) a code editor with [EditorConfig] support;
+- (Suggested) [ShellCheck];
+- (Optional) [curl];
+- (Optional) [Docker];

-## Workflow
+### Workflow

 If you decide to make a contribution, please do use the following workflow: